crybot/Rotazioni/README.md

 ## Deployment
 To run the Flask server, simply run `flask run` inside your virtual environment inside the project's root directory.\
-Then, to launch the webapp locally, launch `npm run`.
+Then, to launch the webapp locally, launch `npm start`.